Mission/About

 After a large number of retirements in 1994 the Town decided a restructuring of the department was needed.
 Many positions were eliminated through attrition and the department emerged with 101 sworn officers.
 It was during the time from 1994 to 1998 that KPD went through a series of short term chiefs.
 John O’Neill, Thomas Wilgus, Sr., and Thomas “Tim” Sharples filled the office until Chief John Dowie assumed command in February 1998.
 Chief Dowie would lead the department honorably until his retirement on December 1, 2017.
 During Chief Dowie’s tenure the Town of Kearny would enjoy some of its lowest crime rates in modern history.

-The Department of over 100 sworn officers is currently under the command of Chief George King, a second-generation KPD officer.
+The Department of over 100 sworn officers is currently under the command of Chief Scott Macfie.
 It is poised to address the needs and concerns of Kearny citizens well into the future and remains committed to maintaining low crime rates and an admirable reputation for service.